Watson-Personal-Assistant/Beta-Support/README.md

 # Beta-Support
-Repository for support or improvement requests related to the beta
+Repository for suggestions or support request related to the beta program